port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/setup-ui-for-action.md

 2. Expand the blueprint you want to add an action to.
 3. Select the `Edit Json` button from the 3 dots menu.
 4. Navigate to the `Actions` tab.
-5. Enter the JSON specification of your desired action.
+5. Paste the JSON specification in to the actions array.

 </TabItem>